FAQs

 One of the functions of the LHS is to help inform the preparation of a Heritage List under the Local Planning Scheme.
 However inclusion on the LHS does not necessarily mean the place will be considered for inclusion on the Heritage List.

-Consideration for inclusion on the Heritage List is a separate process to the LHS and is undertaken in consultation with the property owner.
-The process for considering inclusions to the Heritage List is outlined in Local Planning Policy 3.1 - Additions and amendments to the LHS, Heritage List and Heritage Areas.
+Consideration for inclusion on the Heritage List is a separate process to the LHS and is undertaken in close consultation with the property owner.

 If a heritage area is included on the Local Heritage Survey does this mean it will be designated as a heritage area under the Local Planning Scheme?